pymupdf/PyMuPDF/docs/page.rst

       :arg int flags: indicator bits to control whether to include images or how text should be handled with respect to white spaces and :data:`ligatures`.
 See :ref:`TextPreserve` for available indicators and :ref:`text_extraction_flags` for default settings.
 (New in v1.16.2)

       :arg textpage: use a previously created :ref:`TextPage`.
 This reduces execution time **very significantly:** by more than 50% and up to 95%, depending on the extraction option.
-If specified, the 'flags' and 'clip' arguments are ignored, because they are textpage-only properties.
-If omitted, a new, temporary textpage will be created.
-(New in v1.19.0)
+If omitted, a new, temporary textpage will be created for each execution.
+If specified, the 'flags' argument will be ignored because it is a :ref:`TextPage` property. and 'clip' arguments are ignored, because they are textpage-only properties.

       :arg bool sort: sort the output by vertical, then horizontal coordinates.
-In many cases, this should suffice to generate a "natural" reading order.
 Has no effect on (X)HTML and XML.
-Output option **"words"** sorts by `(y1, x0)` of the words' bboxes.
-Similar is true for "blocks", "dict", "json", "rawdict", "rawjson": they all are sorted by `(y1, x0)` of the resp. block bbox.
-If specified for "text", then internally "blocks" is used.
-(New in v1.19.1)
+Output options "blocks", "dict", "json", "rawdict", "rawjson" are sorted by `(y1, x0)` of the respective block bbox.
+For options **"words"** and **"text"**, `sort=True` causes text lines to be completely re-composed, based on the `tolerance` value (see there).
+Apart from corner cases, this will produce output in natural (Western) reading sequence and prevent meaningless technical line breaks within a text line as visible for the user.

       :arg str delimiters: use these characters as *additional* word separators with the "words" output option (ignored otherwise).
-By default, all white spaces (including non-breaking space `0xA0`) indicate start and end of a word.
+By default, all white spaces (including non-breaking space `chr(0xA0) = chr(160)`) indicate start and end of a word.
 Now you can specify more characters causing this.
 For instance, the default will return `"john.doe@outlook.com"` as **one** word.
 If you specify `delimiters="@."` then the **four** words `"john"`, `"doe"`, `"outlook"`, `"com"` will be returned.
 Other possible uses include ignoring punctuation characters `delimiters=string.punctuation`.
-The "word" strings will not contain any delimiting character.
+The "word" strings will not contain any of the standard or additional delimiting characters.
 (New in v1.23.5)

+      :arg float tolerance: Words are considered to belong to the same line if either of their top or bottom coordinates do not deviate more than that value (given in points, 1 point = 1/72 inches).
+This value is relevant for `sort=True` of the "words" or "text" extraction variants only.

       :rtype: *str, list, dict*
       :returns: The page's content as a string, a list or a dictionary.
 Refer to the corresponding :ref:`TextPage` method for details.